-First of all you will need to glue the all of the crayons on a straight line at the top of the canvas.
-You need to wait for them to thoroughly dry before moving onto the next step.
+- Glue all of the crayons in a straight line at the top of the canvas.
+You need to wait for the glue to dry thoroughly before moving onto the next step.

-Then you will need to use the hair dryer to start melting the crayons – this may take several minutes.
+- Use the hair dryer to start melting the crayons – this may take several minutes.
 Make sure an adult does this step as hot wax can burn!

 The Science Bit:

-Crayola Crayons are made primarily from paraffin wax and color pigment.
-This process is the same for all Crayola Crayon colors.
+Wax crayons are made primarily from paraffin wax and color pigment.
+This process is the same for all wax crayon colors.
 The paraffin wax is melted and mixed together with pre-measured amounts of color pigments.

 Colour makes a big difference.
 The pigments, which give each crayon its colour, don’t react the same way to heat.
-Darker crayons will melt faster because it has dark pigments while yellow crayons melt slowly because of the light pigments.
+Darker crayons will melt faster because they absorb heat more easily than lighter pigments.

 The atoms and molecules don’t change, but the way they move about does.
 Water, for example, is always made up of two hydrogen atoms and one oxygen atom.
 However, it can take the state of liquid, solid (ice), and gas (steam).
 Matter changes state when more energy gets added to it.
 Energy is often added in the form of heat or pressure.
 So for this example the crayons are getting energy from the heat and this makes the crayons melt.
 Liquid molecules are looser and can move about easily.

 As the picture dries the crayons will become a solid again.
-When solid, the molecules are held tightly together they don’t move easily.
-Once it is dry and has cooled you may want to touch the picture?
-What does dried melted wax feel like?
+When solid, the molecules are held tightly together and they don’t move easily.